 This tour condenses in a few hours the highlights you should see in Sausalito.
 It starts by crossing the Golden Gate Bridge to arrive at Muir Woods National Monument.
 You’ll have one hour to explore the towering Redwood trees and the incredible wildlife.

 Then, they continue to Downtown Sausalito, where you can enjoy the art galleries, shopping malls, cafes, restaurants, and yacht marinas at your own pace.
-Given Sausalito is one of the most popular day trips from San Francisco, you can choose to return to SF with the company or take a ferry, taxi, Lyft, and Uber service on your own.
+Given Sausalito is one of the most popular day trips from San Francisco, you can choose to return to SF with the company or take a ferry, taxi, Lyft, or Uber service on your own.